 Create a disk

-When we have move the snapshot to a new location (region), we can easily create a disk using the portal.
-When creating a disk as a source, select “Storage blob” and select the image we have just created.
+When you have move the snapshot to a new location (region), you can easily create a disk using the portal.
+When you creating a disk as a source, select “Storage blob” and select the image you have just created.
 Please note that the created disk cannot be smaller than a snapshot.

 You can learn how to replace the disk itself in a virtual machine from the previous article: https://lepczynski.it/en/azure_en/swap-the-os-disk-of-an-azure-vm/